ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

     recommended for compiling WRF.

 The next prompt requests an option for nesting.
-Currently nesting is not available for WRF-CTSM so enter 1.
+Currently nesting is not available for WRF-CTSM so select option 1 (basic).

 Now compile em_real and save the log::